ShantyCottageCheese/TransactionsTracker/README.md

 - Generation of heatmap charts to visualize the correlation.

 ## Installation and usage
 Before running the application, make sure you have configured the `application.properties` file with the appropriate data.
 Additionally, it is recommended to map the `TransactionEntity` to the corresponding table in the database.
+For demonstration purposes, the application is currently configured to use the H2 in-memory database.
+However, you can replace it with your preferred database by adjusting the configuration in the `application.properties` file.
 - `git clone https://github.com/ShantyCottageCheese/TransactionsTracker.git`
 - `cd TransactionTracker`
 - `./mvnw clean install`